Virgin Media Two: News and sport

 In March 2015, 3e aired 5 nights of specialist topics as part of Debate Week the shows were produced in association with IADT.

 From September 2009 TV3 Sport has provided live coverage of the UEFA Europa League (formerly the UEFA Cup) on 3e, the Irish rights for which TV3 shares with Setanta Ireland.
 BT Sport took these rights from 2015.

 In 2014 TV3 agreed a deal with UFC to broadcast the UFC: Dublin Fight Night on 19 July 2014.
 The fight between Irishman Conor McGregor and Diego Brandão, is the first UFC fight to be broadcast by an Irish FTA TV service.

 3e provided extra coverage to the Rugby World Cup 2015 as part of TV3 rights agreement for the tournament.

+A deal was struck with the Football Association of Ireland to broadcast live League of Ireland games in 2024.
+Weekly Friday night fixtures are bookended with pre and post match analysis with an in-studio panel.

 Acquisitions

 2006 – 2009

 When Channel 6 launched the channel offered Irish viewers programming previously unavailable on other Irish channels these included:

 Heroes, House, Rachael Ray, My Name Is Earl, American Dad!, Dexter, Family Guy and The Closer.
 The channel began to air repeats of other high profiled shows which previously broadcast on other Irish channels these included: CSI, Frasier, Friends, Sex and the City, Scrubs, The Sopranos, Swingtown and The Wire.